 - Relocation information (where addresses need to be patched up at link time).

-That object file isn’t yet a runnable program — it has placeholders for any external symbols that live in other source files.
+That object file isn’t yet a runnable program.
+It has placeholders for any external symbols that live in other source files.
 The Linker combines multiple object files (and library files) into a single executable, resolving all the cross-file references.

 Assembler directives